A manufacturer wants to determine the number of machines and workers that are required to produce products on a certain day.

 The capacity planning process is crucial in project management.
 It is related to project management knowledge areas like:

 - Time Management

 Capacity planning is crucial because it helps an organization be efficient and scalable.
 This means that the organization can meet its current and future needs.
 That involves:

 - Assessing how much capacity an organization currently has.

 - Predicting how much capacity will be needed in the future.

-- Could you make sure the necessary resources are available when needed?
+- Ensuring the necessary resources are available when needed.